krisrak/appframework-templates/README.md

 You can use Intel AppFramework to create __mobile web apps__ or create __hybrid apps__ using tools like [_Intel XDK_](http://xdk-software.intel.com/) or _Adobe Phonegap build_ to build native packaged apps.

 AppFramework has UI themes which look and feel similar to _iPhone_, _iPad_, _Android_, _Windows Phone_, _Blackberry 10_ and _Tizen_, the UI theme will be automatically applied by default when opened on these devices.
-Notice the screentshots below, the app code is same but the look and feel changes to match the device's native style.
+Notice the screenshots below, the app code is same but the look and feel changes to match the device's native style.

 __Below are seven basic templates to get you started with your mobile app:__